PredixDev/MobileExample-iOS-DeviceDevWebAppUpdater/README.md

-## Predix Mobile iOS Example - Rapid On-device WebApp Interations
+## Predix Mobile iOS Example - Rapid On-device WebApp Iterations

 While developing Predix Mobile WebApps sometimes developers want to use a device rather than the simulator.
 Additionally, they may want to update thier WebApp directly on-device rather than go through "pm publish", pushing their changes through couchbase and restarting the app with each change.